Skip to main content

 5. Start small with data - expand date ranges after it’s working

-6. Use relative dates - include “evergreen” for recurring assignments
+6. Use relative dates - include “evergreen” for re-runnable or scheduled analyses

-9. Explore data first - understand structure before deep analysis
+7. Explore data first - understand structure before diving in